Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Experiments

-\textbf{Results.} We evaluate \textit{GPL-DrQ} and \textit{GPL-DrQ-Expl+} on the environments from the DeepMind Control Suite \citep{dmc} modified to yield pixel observations.
+\textbf{Results.} We evaluate GPL-DrQ and GPL-DrQ+Anneal on the environments from the DeepMind Control Suite \citep{dmc} modified to yield pixel observations.
 We use the medium benchmark evaluation as described by \citet{drqv2}, consisting of 12 complex tasks involving control problems with hard exploration and sparse rewards.
-In Table~\ref{tab:gpldrq} we report the returns obtained after experiencing 3M and 1.5M environment frames.
+In Table~\ref{tab:gpldrq}, we report the mean returns obtained after experiencing 3M and 1.5M environment frames together with the number of tasks where each algorithm achieves \textit{top scores} within half a standard deviation from the highest recorded return.
 For each run, we average the returns from 100 evaluation episodes collected in the 100K steps preceding each of these milestones.
-We highlight the top performances that are within half a standard deviation from the highest mean return.
-We provide visualizations of the relative performance curves in Appendix~\ref{app:res_vis}.

-Both \textit{GPL-DrQ} and \textit{GPL-DrQ-Expl+} significantly improve the performance of \textit{DrQv2} in most tasks.
-In particular, \textit{DrQv2} sporadically yields underperforming returns, likely due to a lack of exploration from its overly pessimistic critic\footnote{This instability was also observed by \textit{DrQv2}'s authors after re-collecting their results.}. \textit{GPL} generally appears to resolve this issue, while pessimism annealing further aids precisely in the tasks where under-exploration is more frequent.
-Overall, these results show both the generality and effectiveness of \textit{GPL} to improve the current state-of-the-art through simple integrations by providing a framework to better capture and exploit bias.
+We provide the full per-environment results and performance curves in App.~\ref{app:res_vis_dmc}.
+Both GPL-DrQ and GPL-DrQ+Anneal significantly improve the performance of DrQv2 and all other baseline algorithms in the great majority of the tasks (7-11 out of 12).
+DrQv2 yields inconsistent returns on some tasks, likely due to a lack of exploration from its overly pessimistic critic.
+GPL generally appears to resolve this issue, while pessimism annealing further aids precisely in the tasks where under-exploration is more frequent.
+Overall, these results show both the generality and effectiveness of GPL for improving the current state-of-the-art through simple integrations, providing a novel framework to better capture and exploit bias.